tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    Examples of running `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel` for one row of 10x10 tiles (the row with latitudes spanning 30-40 deg N) for the CONUS_MX and USMX domains, respectively, can be found in the batch files under the "examples" directory:

+   - `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.CONUS_MX.MODIS.mode_PFT.30_40.csh`
-   - batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.CONUS_MX.MODIS.mode_PFT.30_40.csh
+   - `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.USMX.NLCD_INEGI.2011.30_40.csh`
-   - batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.USMX.NLCD_INEGI.2011.30_40.csh
+   - `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.USMX.NLCD_INEGI.s1992.30_40.csh`
+   - `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.USMX.NLCD_INEGI.1992.30_40.csh` - this is only for generating land cover fractions for 1992 to be used in stages 3-4 for the s1992 parameter set; MODIS observations from 2000-2016 aggregated over the 1992 map don't make much sense.

    To run these batch files, replace all instances of `$PROJECT` in the files with the path to your copy of this GitHub project.
 Also make sure they are executable by running `chmod +x $FILENAME`, where `$FILENAME` is the path/name of the batch file that you are making executable.

    After the aggregation is complete, the large MODIS input files can be discarded.

-## Stage 2: Gap-filling and other post-processing
+## Stages 3-4: Gap-filling and other post-processing

+A single script handles stages 3 and 4.
+Stage 3 is gap-filling.
+Stage 4 is the generation of VIC parameter files by combining the new land cover and time-varying land surface characteristics with the other parameters from the "source" parameter files.

-   Before this stage can begin, we need 2 other files:
+Before stage 4 can begin, we need 2 other files:
  - NetCDF VIC-5 compliant domain file for the current domain
  - NetCDF VIC-5 compliant "source" parameter file (which will supply all parameters except land cover fractions, LAI, Fcanopy, and albedo) for the current domain

 For the CONUS_MX and USMX domains, domain files are available for download on Zenodo [(PITRI Precipitation Disaggregation Parameters)](https://zenodo.org/record/2564019).
 For these same domains, "source" parameter files based on Livneh et al (2015) ("L2015" henceforth) are availabled for download on Zenodo [(MOD-LSP VIC Parameters)](https://zenodo.org/record/2559631).

 If you have a different domain, you can either clip out your domain from within these domain and parameter files (if your domain is inside those domains) or create a domain file from elemental inputs (mask, and DEM) with a utility script (see the "Utility Scripts" section below).
 To create a NetCDF VIC-5 compliant "source" parameter file for a domain outside L2015, you will need ascii-format VIC soil, snow, and vegetation parameters (and vegetation library file) for the domain, and you can use the tool [tonic](https://github.com/UW-Hydro/tonic).

 ### Option 1: if you have divided your domain into 10x10 degree boxes

 #### 1.a.
 Clipping

 If you wish to divide the domain into 10x10 degree boxes (for parallel processing), you will also need to divide (a) the domain file and (b) the "source" VIC parameter file into similar boxes.
 For this, use the following script:

    `grid_multi_clip.py -i $INFILE -m $COARSE_MASK -p $PREFIX -o $OUTDIR`

 where

    `$INFILE` = NetCDF VIC-5 compliant input file to be clipped into boxes (either a domain file or a VIC parameter file), e.g., `$DATA_ROOT/$DOMAIN/domain.$DOMAIN.nc`, where `$DATA_ROOT` = path to top-level directory for storing tables, masks, domain files, and vic parameters; and `$DOMAIN` is either "CONUS_MX" or "USMX".
    `$COARSE_MASK` = same 10x10 degree mask of domain as used in Stage 1.
    `$PREFIX` = output file prefix, e.g., `domain.$DOMAIN.10x10`.
    `$OUTDIR` = output directory, e.g., `$DATA_ROOT/domain.$DOMAIN.10x10`.

 For each output file, the lat/lon range covered by the tile will be appended to the prefix, followed by `.nc`.

 #### 1.b.
 Processing

 For domains that have been divided into 10x10 tiles, the script that manages all processing is `wrap_process_veg_hist.pl`.
 This script loops over the 10x10 tiles and calls an instance of `process_veg_hist.single_file.pl` for each one, in parallel.
 User must specify the range of 10x10 tiles, the domain, a comma-separated list of processing stages to perform, and the number of processes to run in parallel.
 Usage:

    `wrap_process_veg_hist.pl $AGGROOT/$LCTYPE $AGGROOT2/$LCTYPE $LCID $PREFIX $STEPLIST $LCID_CV $LCID_OUT $TIME_OFFSET $NPARALLEL $CLEAN $DATA_ROOT/$DOMAIN $DOMAINFILE_PFX $PARAM_PFX $LCTYPE`

 where

    `$AGGROOT` = path to top-level directory of the tree of output directories
    `$LCTYPE` = same `$LCTYPE` used in Stage 1 (downloading and aggregating).